Last Updated on by

-You might think that it’s easy to compare two diet programs and choose one of them but the process can be a bit daunting.
+You might think that it’s easy to compare two diet plans and choose one of them but the process can be a bit daunting.
 Both Jenny Craig and Weight Watchers are well-known and comprehensive meal plans.
 In fact, they are more than that because they also offer workout ideas, tasty and healthy recipes, e-tools, and coaching.
 But are they as effective as their companies claim?
 Let’s find out in today’s comparative review.

 - 1 A. Jenny Craig Program

 - 3 Jenny Craig vs Weight Watchers – Final Verdict

 A. Jenny Craig Program

 This is a popular three-level diet program.
 It was initially launched in Australia, in 1983.
 Two years later, its founders have brought it to the American market as well.
 All the program’s levels have the goal of teaching dieters the proper way to eat without giving up on the foods they like.
 Simply put, they are thought the concept of creating the correct portion size.
 Another part of this system is supposed to boost one’s energy level through easy physical activities.

 Finally, Jenny Craig didn’t leave out the mental health of its clients which is a crucial element if you want to lose weight, maintain your health, and be happy.
 All things considered, this is, however, a pretty expensive diet program so not all people might be able to afford it.

 Here are the three parts that Jenny Craig diet is made from:

 - Food – although no foods are taboo, you must become aware of your portion sizes and the number of calories you ingest.
 During the program, you will also learn how to prepare healthy and nutritious meals;